naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_I.md

 SplashAngry: What?!
 Seriously?!
 Why on Earth would you create a mini nova.

-GalaxySad: I just wanted to make a fancy star for the tree...
+Galaxy0Sad: I just wanted to make a fancy star for the tree...

-HornetAngry: *[grabs Galaxy Man]* **YOU MORON.
+HornetAngry: *[grabs Galaxy0 Man]* **YOU MORON.
 DO YOU KNOW HOW DANGEROUS THAT IS?
 SURE THAT WOULD BURNED DOWN THE WHOLE DAMNED HOUSE, BUT THIS MEANS I CAN'T SLEEP ANYMORE.
 I NEED MY PRECIOUS HOURS OF SLEEP.**

 SplashAnnoyed: Uhm...

 SpikeAloof: ...

-GalaxyShocked: Wait!
+Galaxy0Shocked: Wait!
 I'm sorry!
 Sorry!
 It won't happen again!
 Don't hurt meeeeeeeeeeeeeeeeeee!

 HornetGlare: Meh.